 Learn More About Keto

-Here’s a handful of helpful keto articles on our site to give you a brief overview, in addition to other keto resources off of our site.
+Here's a handful of helpful keto articles on our site to give you a brief overview, in addition to other keto resources from our site.

 - Types of keto diet options